The Nadeau brothers are making their mark on UMaine hockey

 Bradly Nadeau said playing nationally ranked teams “gives us a gauge how we compare to other teams.
 So far, playing all those good teams, we’ve accomplished a lot.
 We showed the hockey world what we can do and, going forward, we will be better.
 So there are a lot of positives.”

-UMaine is off this weekend but will host archrival New Hampshire on Friday, Dec.
-1, at 7 p.m. and UConn on Sunday, Dec.
-3, at 5 p.m.
+UMaine is off this weekend but will host archrival New Hampshire at 7 p.m.
+Friday, Dec.
+1, and UConn at 5 p.m.
+Sunday, Dec.
+3.